CHURH PLANTS & MINISTRY PARTNERSHIPS

 Equip is a discipleship training program for covenant members and prospective members of Imago Dei Church.
 Equip seeks to fulfill the P.E.A.C.E.
 Plan by training future leaders for roles that will take the gospel all over the world, as well as to help the elders identify potential Aspire interns.
 Click here for the equip guide.
 For more info, contact Equip@idcraleigh.com.

 Aspire is IDC’s pastoral ministry internship program for men that desire to be pastors and church planters.
 It is a 1-year (Jan–Dec) pastoral ministry internship with the IDC pastors.
-It includes 2 courses per semester, meeting on Wednesdays from 1-4.
+It includes 2 courses per semester, meeting on Mondays from 6-9pm.
 Course credit is available through SEBTS for those courses (but SEBTS credit is not required to be in the internship).
 Priority will be given to those who are relatively close to planting or taking pastoral roles (click to view the Aspire overview).

 Imago Dei Church desires to send out faithful missionaries all over the world to live out the Great Commission and IDC’s PEACE PLAN.
 Going provides training and equipping for those desiring to serve (3 months or longer) in overseas missions and be sent by IDC.
 IDC elders ask that those who desire IDC to be their sending church go through this training within 18 months of being sent.
 This 1-year training (click to view the Going overview) will focus on international missions training, ministry and evangelism among internationals in RDU, and developing an IDC Advocacy team to support the missionary while they are overseas.
 For more info, contact Going@idcraleigh.com.